 - UX focuses on designing a product as a solution to the user's needs or problems, while UI focuses on how the interface appears and operates.

-- Ideally UX design starts as soon as product design begins keeping the user in mind, and then UI follows.
+- Ideally, UX design starts as soon as product design begins keeping the user in mind, and then UI follows.

-- UX design aims to deliver a feel a user experience to the user while using the product, whereas UI provides the user an interface through interaction and visual elements like screens, icons, colors, responsive design, or anything which a user can see.
+- UX design aims to deliver a feel of a user experience to the user while using the product, whereas UI provides the user an interface through interaction and visual elements like screens, icons, colors, responsive design, or anything which a user can see.